carpentries-lab/good-enough-practices/episodes/03-software.md

 probably going to be its only user, you may not be doing engineering, but you can still make things easier on yourself by adopting a few key engineering practices.
-What's more, adopting these practices will make it easier for people to understand and (re)use your code.
+What's more, adopting these practices will make it easier for other people and your future self to understand and (re)use your code.

 The core realization in these practices is that *readable*, *reusable*, and *testable* are all side effects of writing *modular* code, i.e., of building programs out of short, single-purpose functions with clearly-defined inputs and outputs [[hunt1999](#hunt1999)].
-Much has been written on this topic (refs!), and this section focuses on practices that best balance ease of use with benefit for you and collaborators.
+Much has been written on this topic (e.g. [Carey 2018](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005871), and this section focuses on practices that best balance ease of use with benefit for you and collaborators.

 ### Place a brief explanatory comment at the start of every program